xargsgrep/JOGLRubiksCube/README.md

 JOGLRubiksCube
 ==============
 A basic OpenGL Rubik's Cube implementation written in Java using JOGL 2.0.
+Cube sizes greater than 3x3x3 are supported and can be specified by running it with a single integer argument for the size.

 Controls
 ==============